LLNL/sundials/doc/shared/sundials/Logging.rst

    y[1]
    ...

-The values in brackets have the following meaning:
+In the example log outputs above, the values in brackets have the following
+meaning:

 * ``level`` is the log level of the message and will be ``ERROR``, ``WARNING``, ``INFO``, or ``DEBUG``